tony831993/flycsv/README.md

     Pipes :
         Created custom pipe for filtering table of employee based on columns.

-    3. MySQL Data
+3. MySQL Database
+    DB name - flycsv
-        Database name - flycsv.
-It have two tables "user" and "employee".
+    It have two tables
+        * user
+        * employee

     The sql file for them are provided at root path
         * ./flycsv_employee.sql
         * ./flycsv_user.sql

 ## Development server